Last modified: June 15th, 2018

 Cookies help remember your preferences so that next time you visit a website, you don’t have to enter the information again.
 For example, when you’re shopping online, cookies help to save the items in your shopping cart so you can turn to it later.
 Or, if a website is available in multiple languages, cookies will remember your language preference and will serve you content in the right language during your next visit.

-We only use third-party cookies by using Google Analytics to record information about our visitors.
+- Different cookies provided by Google Analytics – record information about our visitors.

-It does not record any information that can personally identify you, but it does collect information that includes but is not limited to how you reached our website, how long you stayed on it, what kind of browser or device you’re using, etc.
+Google Analytics cookies don’t record any information that can personally identify you, but they do collect information that includes but is not limited to how you reached our website, how long you stayed on it, what kind of browser or device you’re using, etc.

 This information will be used to understand our readers and their preferences better.
 It will allow us to determine what type of new content to publish and if any design elements need changing.